18 min read

 Business continuity reliability:

-The diagram below compares the application stacks for Apache HBase on top of HDFS on the left, Apache HBase on top of MapR's read/write file system MapR-FS in the middle, and MapR-DB and MapR-FS in a Unified Storage Layer on the right.
+The diagram below compares the application stacks for Apache HBase on top of HDFS on the left, Apache HBase on top of MapR's read/write file system MapR XD in the middle, and MapR-DB and MapR XD in a Unified Storage Layer on the right.

 MapR-DB exposes the same HBase API and the Data model for MapR-DB is the same as for Apache HBase.
-However the MapR-DB implementation integrates table storage into the MapR file system, eliminating all JVM layers and interacting directly with disks for both file and table storage.
+However the MapR-DB implementation integrates table storage into the MapR Distributed File and Object Store, eliminating all JVM layers and interacting directly with disks for both file and table storage.

 MapR-DB offers many benefits over HBase, while maintaining the virtues of the HBase API and the idea of data being sorted according to primary key.
 MapR-DB provides operational benefits such as no compaction delays and automated region splits that do not impact the performance of the database.
 The tables in MapR-DB can also be isolated to certain machines in a cluster by utilizing the topology feature of MapR.
-The final differentiator is that MapR-DB is just plain fast, due primarily to the fact that it is tightly integrated into the MapR file system itself, rather than being layered on top of a distributed file system that is layered on top of a conventional file system.
+The final differentiator is that MapR-DB is just plain fast, due primarily to the fact that it is tightly integrated into the MapR Distributed File and Object Store itself, rather than being layered on top of a distributed file system that is layered on top of a conventional file system.

 In this blog post, you learned more about the HBase architecture and its main benefits over NoSQL data store solutions.
 If you have any questions about HBase, please ask them in the comments section below.